 It is no surprise then, that this grid is highly contested with a range of serious motorsport professionals taking part.
 The Lotus Cortina appears to be the weapon of choice.
 First homologated in 1963, they dominated the British Saloon car scene with the era’s current F1 champion, Jim Clark, somehow finding the time to race them, in between his F1 commitments, making the marque famous.
 Alongside Clark was Jack Sears and they both clocked up multiple wins between 1963- 1966.

-This the U2TC competitors will be kicking off their season at Donington Historic Festival before heading the the fast flowing Thruxton for a double header, then Spa Six Hour weekend and rounding off their season at the Algarve Classic Festival.
+U2TC competitors will be kicking off their season at Donington Historic Festival before heading the the fast flowing Thruxton for a double header, then the Silverstone Classic followed by the Spa Six Hour weekend and rounding off their season at the Algarve Classic Festival.